Skip to main content

 Before we can talk about the adaptation, we should talk about the shift.
 As I mentioned before, understanding the impact of "cheap and abundant intelligence" is a much harder mental model than understanding it as a communication shift.
 While both are hard, the latter is an easier mental model to reflect and create useful analogies with.

-We (I assume you are one, if you've reached this point) are called knowledge workers since "all we do" is transferring pieces of information back and forth between ourselves and computers using forms, and what is SaaS if not a fancy way to fill rows in a database, logging a piece of information for later usage.
+We (I assume you are one as well, if you've reached this point) are called knowledge workers since "all we do" is transferring pieces of information back and forth between ourselves and computers using text and clicks, and what is SaaS if not a fancy way to fill rows in a database, logging a piece of information for later usage and recall.

-Think about it for a moment: we have optimized the enterprise world with buttons, tickets and forms, tables and dashboards so we could just encode (type) or decode (read) a piece of information.
-Many systems and services, fragmented and misaligned, leaving us the role of "reality alignment".
+Think about it for a moment: we have optimized the enterprise world with buttons, tickets and forms, tables and dashboards, all organized with menus and submenus (and you should multiply it with 300, the average number of tools a company has) all that so we could just encode (type) or decode (read) a piece of information from a database.
+Many systems and services, fragmented and misaligned, leaving us the role of "reality alignment" through endless meetings.
 We don't like it, chasing tickets was never big fun whether it's CRM entry or bug reproduction instructions.
-These activities took so much time (for some reason you always need a meeting to make sure tickets are updated) that we actually consider this to be THE JOB.
-In reality, the job is to close that deal and fix that bug.
+These activities took so much time (for some reason you always need a meeting to make sure tickets are updated) that we actually consider this to be THE JOB instead of the actual value we deliver.
+In reality, the job value is to close that deal and fix that bug.

-The information flow optimization does not end with our tools and environments, our entire organizational structure, management, hiring, training, compensation, all is built around the need to effectively communicate goals down and report status back up.
+The information flow optimization does not end with our tools and environments, our entire organizational structure, management, hiring, training, compensation, all is built around the need to effectively communicate goals down and report status back up, from the 1x1s to board meetings, consolidate status up, correct course down.

 Welcome to the Jungle